SamirNavadiya/London_bike_sharing_Tableau_Dashboard/README.md

-# London Bike Rides - Tableau Dashboard
+# London Bike Sharing - Tableau Dashboard

 ## Overview
 This Tableau dashboard provides an interactive visualization of **London Bike Rides**, offering insights into various factors affecting bike usage in the city.
 The dataset was collected, processed, and analyzed using Python before being visualized in Tableau.